About Systems Thinking Marin

 Felicia I. Chavez

 Felicia has been a resident of Marin County since 1995.
 She completed her B.A in Psychology at Dominican (1999), and a Green MBA (2007).
-Most recently she has earned a PhD in the humanities.
+Most recently she has earned a PhD in Mythological Studies at Pacifica Graduate Institute.
 Her dissertation title is Sustainability and Spirituality: Common Threads and Common Threats.
 Felicia is a sustainability consultant, and is passionate about scientific literacy, direct spiritual experience, and a systems thinking approach to sustainability.
+As of June 2018, Felicia is president of the local chapter of the United Nations Association, Marin.

 Felicia has worked with a variety of for-profit and non-profit entities, and is no stranger to public service.
 Her experience includes working for the California League of Conservation Voters, serving as the staff representative to the board for two years.
 From 2002-03 she was the Associate Director of the Marin Cancer Project, working with Judi Shills to establish a 501(c)(3), and to recruit 2,000 volunteers who knocked on 65,000 doors in Marin.
 She has also worked as a consultant to corporate clients, including Autodesk and Delta Dental, helping them to implement more sustainable practices.
 Recently, in addition to earning her PhD, Felicia has built websites, including LifeLikeHoney.net, and IntroductionToSustainability.com.
 Currently she volunteers with the Friends Committee on National Legislation (FCNL).